Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$: Introduction

 Moreover, the authors of Refs. \cite{Fornal:2020bzzV2,Fornal:2020gtoV2,Fornal:2018eol} suggested explaining the difference in the neutron lifetime, measured in the beam and bottle experiment, known as neutron decay anomaly.
 They analysed the neutron transition to a dark fermion by mixing the neutron and the dark fermion.
-We explore their approach to the transition of the proton to the charged lepton or the neutron to an anti\-neutrino.
-In Table \ref{tab-exp}, we list experimental bounds on the transition we consider in this paper.
+We extend this approach to the transition of a proton to a charged lepton or a neutron to an anti-neutrino.
+In Table \ref{tab-exp}, we list experimental bounds on the transitions we consider in this paper.

 First, we consider the transition of the nucleon to a lepton and a photon, in a general framework, based on the transition of the nucleon to a lepton, due to the dimension-6 Lagrangian, which generates baryon number violation.
 Then we consider specific examples of the baryon number-violating models.
 The simplest extensions of the SM are those with scalar leptoquarks.
-Scalar leptoquarks can be easily incorporated in ultra-violet complete frameworks (see, e.g. \cite{Dorsner:2016wpm}).
+Scalar leptoquarks can be easily incorporated in ultraviolet complete frameworks (see, e.g. \cite{Dorsner:2016wpm}).
 On the other hand, vector leptoquarks can be treated as gauge bosons, and a complete theoretical framework should be known if the loop diagrams are considered.
-In Section II, we present the theoretical framework of our calculations.
-Section III contains the analysis of the annihilation mechanism with the details of tree-level and loop-level transitions.
-Numerical results are presented in Section IV, while Section V contains a summary of our results.
+In Section \ref{sec:2}, we present the theoretical framework of our calculations.
+Section \ref{sec:3} contains the leptoquark contributions analysis to $N\to \ell \pi$ and $N\to \ell \gamma$ decay amplitudes at tree-level and loop-level transitions.
+Numerical results are presented in Section \ref{sec:4}, while Section \ref{sec:5} contains a summary of our results.